wout/rosetta/README.md

 This is to ensure you're not missing any interpolation values.

-If you need access to the raw, uninterpolated string, it can be accessed with the `raw` method:
+The raw, uninterpolated string, can be accessed with the `raw` method:

 ```cr
 Rosetta.find("user.welcome_message").raw